NixOS/nixos-weekly/content/2017/07-you-have-one-hell-of-a-linux-system-here.rst

 - **Thu, May 4, 2017**, `regular Meetup @c-base`_, Berlin, Germany

-  Generally the event is not structured, we have no talks or presentations planned.
+  Generally, the event is not structured, we have no talks or presentations planned.
 It's up to the participants, what's going to happen.